DiscipleTools/disciple-tools-porch-template/HOW-TO-SETUP-THIS-PLUGIN.md

 The plugin has been written so that with a couple find-and-replace tasks you can rename all the key classes, ids, and domains inside the plugin to the names of the project you are working on.
 This is required.
-Because Wordpress plugins integration directly in the the Wordpress/Disciple Tools system.
+Because Wordpress plugins integration directly in the the Wordpress/Disciple.Tools system.
 It is possible to have class name and function name collisions.
 You must refactor.

 1. Rename file name in the root folder called ```disciple-tools-porch-template.php```